ricardobcl/Dotted-Version-Vectors/README.md

 VV need identifiers to track the *entities* responsible for the events.
 We can either make the servers *responsible* for events to a value (SI), or we can make clients responsible (CI).

-A **false conflict** occurs when a set of values contains values that *should* be discard, if the causality were correctly preserved.
+A **false conflict** occurs when a set of values contains values that *should* be discard, if the causality were correctly preserved, as they are related in a causal evolution chain and do not contain concurrent updates.
-VV with CI don't have false conflicts like VV with SI.
+VVs with CI don't have false conflicts like VVs with SI.
 However, they don't scale well.
-On the other hand, VV with SI scale, but don't have a good support for conflicting values.
+On the other hand, VV with SI scale, but don't have a good support for the identification of conflicting values.

 ### Client/Server Example